AtlasOfLivingAustralia/galaxias/README.md

 `galaxias` is an R package that helps users standardize, document and share biodiversity information using the [‘Darwin Core’](https://dwc.tdwg.org) data standard.
-It supports users to set up repositories in a standardised way; provides tools and examples for how to use the Darwin Core standard; and allows remote validation and publication of said data via API. `galaxias` was built, and is maintained, by the [Science & Decision Support Team](https://labs.ala.org.au) at the [Atlas of Living Australia](https://www.ala.org.au) (ALA).
+It supports users to set up data sharing projects in a standardised way; provides tools and examples for how to use standard data and object types; and allows validation of the resulting archive against the Darwin Core Standard. `galaxias` was built, and is maintained, by the [Science & Decision Support Team](https://labs.ala.org.au) at the [Atlas of Living Australia](https://www.ala.org.au) (ALA).